luraess/julia-parallel-course-EGU21/README.md

 ```
 > 💡 Julia enables multi-threading capabilities by simply adding `Threads.@threads` to the outermost loop (here over `iy`).

-3. The last step is to replace the (multi-threaded) loops by a vectorised index
+3. The last step is to replace the (multi-threaded) loops by a vectorised GPU index
 ```julia
 ix = (blockIdx().x-1) * blockDim().x + threadIdx().x
 iy = (blockIdx().y-1) * blockDim().y + threadIdx().y